Sakshi28720/sakshi-fastapi/README.md

 ## API Endpoints
 1. GET /: The home page which provides the upload interface.
 2. POST /uploadfile/: Endpoint to upload an image for segmentation.

+##Contact
+For support or queries, reach out to me at sakshi.sharma@cri-paris.org